teddio496/WelcoMate/README.md

 ## Installation & Setup

 **How to install and run the project**:
-Install dependencies using `npm i`.
-Run the development server using `npm run dev`.
+Install dependencies using `npm i`, then run the development server using `npm run dev`.

 ---